 Migration is Beautiful developed from the Mujeres Latinas Project, which started in 2005 at the Iowa Women’s Archives to collect and preserve primary source materials about the history of Latinas and their families in Iowa.
 Between 2005 and 2007, UI students and staff recorded over 100 oral history interviews for the Mujeres Latinas Project.
 In addition to donating their oral histories, many Latino families generously donated letters, memoirs, and photographs to the Iowa Women’s Archives.
 By combining these materials with historical sources, we can begin to fill gaps in the historical record.
 A new narrative emerges that integrates the contributions of Latinas and their families into Iowa history.

-In 2015, the national president of the League of United Latin American Citizens (LULAC), Roger Rocha Jr., visited the Iowa Women's Archives and invited IWA staff to bring a display of Iowa Latina history to the national LULAC convention in Washington, D.C.
-The Migration is Beautiful website was launched at the convention in July 2016.
+The Migration is Beautiful website was developed by the Iowa Women's Archives between 2014 and 2016 in partnership with the League of United Latin American Citizens, LULAC Council 10 in Davenport, Iowa.
+In 2015, the national president of the League of United Latin American Citizens (LULAC), Roger Rocha Jr., visited the Iowa Women's Archives and invited IWA staff to bring a display of Iowa Latina/Latino history to the national LULAC convention in Washington, D.C., where the website was officially launched in July 2016.